DaleOrders/AWS-Study-Notes/README.md

 - The OS doesn't see the IPv4 public address.
 - You always configure the private IPv4 private address on the interface.
 - Never configure an OS with a public IPv4 address.
-- IPv4 Public IPs are Dynamic, starting and stopping will kill it.
+- IPv4 Public IPs are Dynamic, starting and stopping see them update to a new one (instance moves host).

 Public DNS for a given instance will resolve to the primary private IP address in a VPC.
 If you have instance to instance communication within